Best Cave Diving Destinations - Bluewater Dive Travel

 Visibility: Excellent due to a lack of particles in the water.

-Non-Diving Activities: Visiting the Mayan ruins, spending time on the stunning beaches, watersports, shopping, nightlife.
+Non-Diving Activities: Mayan ruins, stunning beaches, watersports, shopping, nightlife, and more.

 Required Skill Level: All levels, from snorkeler through to technical diver.

-Blue holes are found all over the world, however, the highest concentration of them is on the island of Andros in the Bahamas.
-Created in much the same way as cenotes, the blue holes of Andros are scattered throughout the island and submerged around its shallow coastal reefs.
-There are over 200 of these mysterious craters to explore, and many also have horizontal tunnels and passageways eroded into steep sides.
-The blue holes were created during the Pleistocene Epoch when sea levels were 300 feet lower, exposing the limestone Bahama banks to rainwater erosion.
-Once sea levels rose again many of these holes became submerged.
+Blue holes are found all over the world and are formed in much the same way as cenotes.
+They were created during the Pleistocene Epoch, when sea levels were 300 feet lower, exposing the limestone Bahama banks to rainwater erosion.
+Once sea levels rose again, many of these holes became submerged.
 Their bright blue rim and deep blue or black center are down to the depth of water at each of these points.

-The Bahamas tropical climate allows for year-round diving, and water temperatures rarely drop below the mid-70s.
+The Bahamas' tropical climate allows for year-round diving, and water temperatures rarely drop below the mid-70s.
 The region is renowned for its clear waters and excellent visibility.
-There are a good number of land-based dive operators and resorts in the Bahamas, although less so on Andros as it is fairly underdeveloped.
-Liveaboards are a great option for exploring the Bahamas' many islands and reefs.
-The is a particularly high number of sites well-suited to new divers.
+There are many land-based dive operators and resorts in the Bahamas, although less so on Andros, as it is fairly underdeveloped.
+Liveaboards are a great option for exploring the many islands and reefs in the Bahamas.
+There is a particularly high number of sites well-suited to new divers.

 Temperature: Summer 88oF (31oC), winter 72oF (22oC).